-- You will be contacted by your Personal Development Coach to discuss your attendance and any support you may need - Your attendance will be checked each morning and afternoon - We will contact your parent/guardian - You will be required to attend Supervised Study and/or Subject Intervention
+- Your attendance and any support you may need will be discussed - Your attendance will be checked each morning and afternoon by your Personal Development Coach - You will be required to attend Directed Study and/or Subject Intervention to catch up on any work missed

-If your attendance and punctuality do not improve then you will be issued with a second Yellow Card.
+If your attendance does not improve then you will be escalated to Stage 2.

-Yellow Card (STAGE 2):
+(STAGE 2):

-This is a formal written warning.
-The following additional action will be taken:
+This is a formal written warning issued by a Lead Personal Development Coach.
+The following additional action will be taken as a minimum:

-- You will be contacted by your Personal Development Coach to discuss your attendance and any support you may need - Your attendance will be checked each morning and afternoon - A meeting will be held with you, your parent/guardian, and a member of WCLT - You will be required to attend Supervised Study and/or Subject Intervention
+- You will be contacted by your Personal Development Coach to discuss your attendance and any support you may need - Your attendance will be monitored each morning and afternoon by the Lead Personal Development Coaches - A meeting will be held with you, your next of kin and a lead Personal Development Coach - You will be required to attend Directed Study and/or Subject Intervention